agomezmoron/appium-maven-archetype/README.md

 ###### In the root:

-1. _pom.xml_: We have defined repositories for AppiumHandler, versions of plugins and technologies, properties of Phonegap and Appium, dependencies, profiles, and all the config for the Build phase.
+1. _pom.xml_: We have defined repositories for AppiumHandler, versions of plugins and technologies, properties of Phonegap and Appium, dependencies, profiles (explained [here](/README.md#basic-profiles)), and all the config for the Build phase.
 2. _downloadApp.sh_: this script is executed before the project to download and install the app in the device/emulator.

 ###### In the src/test/resources: